Zikkou-1/Ardogame/README.md

 + **Bluetooth** for wireless mode

 ### **2. Android Game**
-On the phone, Ardogame reveives and interprets the Arduino's serial message.
+On the phone, Ardogame receives and interprets the Arduino's serial message.
 Each message corresponds to an in-game action or state.

 This allows for :